Roll Out Lightning Experience to Your Users

 |1 day prior||Email with reminders, instructions, and where to get help|

-|Day of Go-Live||Chatter post from company CEO and launch party|
+|Launch day||Chatter post from company CEO and launch party|

-|Training goals||What is the specific outcome you want to achieve with this training?|
+|Goals||What is the specific outcome you want to achieve?|

 |Trainer||Who will conduct the training?|